erickbytes/lofipython/content/blog/solving-my-broken-google-authenticator-app.rst

 The solution to my problem was just as Gemini suggested: "Google Authenticator relies on precise time precision."
 Although the specific solution Gemini offered was not correct, it sent me searching in the right direction.
-Gemini told me there was a "time sync setting" in the Authenticator that didn't exist.
+Gemini told me there was a "time sync setting" in the Authenticator app that didn't exist.
 Gemini did mention that my phone should be on "network time".

 Bingo.
 I opened up the time settings on my cellular phone.
 I had manually been setting my time zone due to traveling.